 We will work with the Chamber of Commerce and other organisations to monitor the effectiveness of this Protocol.
 Views from businesses or other stakeholders on this Protocol and the planning service are welcome.

-For a new building, you can make an outline application to find out whether the principle of development is acceptable.
-You do not need detailed drawings, but provide us with as much information as possible and discuss this before you submit the application.
+An application for Outline planning permission is generally used to find out, whether or not the principle of development is acceptable, before any substantial costs are incurred.
+This type of application allows fewer drawings to be submitted.
+However it is recommended you provide us with as much information as possible and discuss this before you submit the application.
 Permission for a change of use cannot be obtained via an outline application.

 Once an outline application is granted, you will need detailed approval (reserved matters) before starting work.
-This application may include details of siting, design, external appearance, means of access and landscaping and needs to be consistent with the outline approval.
+This application may include details of:

 Full permission needs the submission of all details.
 It is compulsory for all changes of use and advisable for all applications if you want to start quickly.